Industry Expertise · June 20, 2024

 Hire the right staff

-Though you have expertise in veterinary care, you'll need to round out your team with people who have skills and experience in running other areas of the business.
+Although you have expertise in veterinary care, you'll need to round out your team and recruit people who have skills and experience running other areas of the business.
 You'll need an office manager and other administrative staff, as well as veterinary assistants and technicians.

 Think about how many full-time staff members you'll need and whether you can outsource certain tasks.
 For example, you may not need a full-time cleaning crew, electrician or marketing team.
 Instead, you can hire these professionals on a case-by-case basis or pay a monthly fee to an outside company for cleaning services.

-If you can't pay for these items out-of-pocket, you can look into getting a loan from a bank in your community to finance new or leased equipment.
+If you can't pay for these items out of pocket, you can look into getting a veterinary loan to finance new or leased equipment.
 You can also work with vendors to create a monthly installment payment to plan for any technology investments.

 Starting a vet practice is a brave endeavor.
 With a solid plan and proper planning, you can set yourself up for success and build a practice with a reputation for delivering great veterinary care.